 Time trial champions steal opening stage spotlight in Langkawi

-Reigning Asian U23 time trial champion Yevgeniy Fedorov bests South East Asian Games title holder Thurakit Boonratanathanakorn in Stage 1 breakaway win …
+Reigning Asian U23 time trial champion Yevgeniy Fedorov beat South East Asian Games title holder Thurakit Boonratanathanakorn in a Stage 1 breakaway win...

 Nineteen-year-old Kazakh Yevgeniy Fedorov (Vino-Astana Motors) found another gear to surge in the final 500 metres and cross the finish three-seconds ahead of fellow time trial champion and break-mate Thurakit Boonratanathanakorn (Thailand Continental Team) at the end of the 85.6-kilometre Kuching loop on Friday.